 Only those who are determined can get past the initial time period of getting the business off the ground.
-Consult with experts and read all you can to gain experience from those that have succeeded.
+Consult with experts and read all you can to gain experience from those who have succeeded.

 Your passion for needlecraft may wane some because you are turning this into a job.
 Don't let this get you down.
 For some, this has taken the fun out of their hobby of sewing.

 Get a team of supporters that help to cheer you on as you make a sale or commission.
 These can also lift you up during the rough times.
 The beginning is typically not smooth sailing, so you need them there at this time.

 Want to turn your sewing machine into your personal ATM?
-Some great ideas follow:
+Some great ideas follow.